prajaktakoli/obsidian/Introduction.md

 - Thank you for giving me this opportunity to introduce myself.
 Here is a bit about myself.
-My fullname is Prajakta Koli.
-I am full stack software developer having experience in frontend and backend technologies to develop responsive web applications.
+My full name is Prajakta Koli.
+I am full stack software developer having 6 years experience in developing responsive web applications.
-- I have completed by Bachelors in Engineering and started working at Fiserv.
-I worked on web based applications which was based on payment domain
+- I started working at Fiserv on web based applications.
+For 2which was based on payment domain